 This course highlights the extreme limits of music and music making as we explore different sound worlds and technologies.
+This course ask students what do you believe?
+Use your voice, make a difference and embrace protest music in all its forms.

 In this class you will develop skills to create your own movie soundtrack, gaming score and use recording technologies to extend compositional possibilities beyond the traditional stave.
 Music is a year-long course and is only available to Music Program students.